cirosantilli/java-cheat/bytecode.md

 Rotate between:

 - read the specs: <https://docs.oracle.com/javase/specs/jvms/se7/html/index.html>.
 Chapters 2, 4, and 6 are the meat.
-- `javac` compile small Java examples, then understand every byte of `hd Class.class` and `javap Class.class`.
+- `javac` compile small Java examples, then understand every byte of `hd Class.class`.
+Then `javap Class.class` in every language construct.
-- make your own bytecode with an assembler like Jasmin.
+- make your own bytecode with an assembler like Jasmin

 ## Global structure of the class file